eagle840/killercoda-labs/Elastic_Beats/step2.md

 *metricbeat  config output*

-this is to confirm that the tool, in this case metrticbeat, can communicate with ElasticSearch.
+this is to confirm that the tool, in this case metricbeat, can communicate with ElasticSearch.

 *<toolCmd> config test*

 confirms the configation is correct.

-sets' up dasboards, and index patterns in ES
+The following sets' up dasboards, and index patterns in ES

 *<toolCmd> setup*